unkcs/gtav-sourcecode-build-guide/README.md

    * Don't drag the both files at the same time, **just drag one by one**, This will not work with that way.

 #### Replacing script.rpf
-**If did you compiled the scripts and want to put it to the game, here you can follow this steps in order to make scripts work:**
+**If u compiled the scripts and want to put it to the game, here you can follow this steps in order to make scripts work:**
 1. Run OpenIV, select "Windows" under "Grand Theft Auto V"
 2. Select the game folder and click "Continue"
 3. Open `<Game Directory>\update\update2.rpf\x64\levels\gta5\script`